Seabee: Seabee North Slope Oil Exploration 1944

-On July 19 the USS Spica headed north with the S.S.
-Jonathan Harrington for Point Barrow and Cape Simpson.
+On July 19 the USS Spica headed north with the SS Jonathan Harrington for Point Barrow and Cape Simpson.
 The det's base camp was constructed at Point Barrow.
 Four D-8s with twenty sleds of supplies were prepped for the 330-mile trek to Umiat once the tundra had frozen.
 The first tractor train delivered supplies, the second, heavy well equipment.
 The D8s would make eight trips total.
 When summer arrived a wildcat was drilled to 1,816' before the cold shut down operations.
 The hole was designated Seabee#1 It was near four known seeps at Umiat in the very south-east of NPR 4.
 The rock strata there was from the Upper Cretaceous and a stratum of it was named the "Seabee Formation".
 On the coast the Seabees drilled test holes at Cape Simpson and Point Barrow.
 Once the runways were completed additional supplies were flown in.
 In March 1946 civilians took over the project.
 Some Seabees of CBD 1058 were hired immediately upon discharge to continue doing the work they had been doing" The Navy applied the cold weather experience from CBD 1058 for Operation Highjump and Operation Deep Freeze.
 Seabee #1 remains a USGS monitor well today.